-The system can easily accommodate this goal.
-Your starting point would be to first recreate the item as closely as possible using a base weapon and any combination of upgrade tags.
-For example, you would recreate the dagger of venom from the Dungeon Master's Guide as follows:
+Yes!
+The system can easily accommodate this.
+First, you should attempt to "recreate" the weapon as closely as possible using a base weapon and any combination of upgrade tags in order to determine what tags it might already possesses.
+For example, to recreate the dagger of venom from the Dungeon Master's Guide: